Nethereum/Nethereum-Explorer-Wallet-Template-Blazor/README.md

 # Nethereum Explorer

-Nethereum Explorer is a .Net Blazor Wasm SPA, Desktop Windows and Mac, Android and iOS light blockchain explorer and simple wallet.
+Nethereum Explorer is a .Net Blazor Wasm SPA, Desktop Windows and Mac, Android and iOS light blockchain explorer and simple wallet Template.

 You can try it here: http://blazor.nethereum.com